vi/ipv6proxy/README.md

 Non-ICMPv6 traffic gets forwarded by Linux as usual.

-Supposing you have already working auto-configured setup at `eth0` and one remote node waiting to be configured at `wlan0`, ipv6proxy should print something like this:
+Supposing you have already working auto-configured setup at `eth0` and one remote node waiting to be configured at `wlan0`, ipv6proxy should print something like this, if started by command line above:

 ```
++ echo 2 > /proc/sys/net/ipv6/conf/eth0/accept_ra
+    (Force eth0 to stay auto-configured even though becoming a router)
++ echo 1 > /proc/sys/net/ipv6/conf/eth0/forwarding
+    (Turn on forwarding)
++ ip link set eth0 allmulticast on
+    (Turn on allmulticast mode)
++ echo 1 > /proc/sys/net/ipv6/conf/wlan0/forwarding
++ ip link set wlan0 allmulticast on
+    (if accept_ra is 0, it is not changed by ipv6proxy)
 FE8000000000000000C50AFFFEC19433:02C50AC19433 -> FF020000000000000000000000000001:333300000001 eth0(RouAdv)
 Adding entry: FE8000000000000000C50AFFFEC19433 at eth0 mac 02C50AC19433
     (ipv6proxy saw a router advertisment on eth0 and forwarded it to wlan0)
-    (   from appropriate MAC address instead of 02C50AC19433)
+    (   ,from the appropriate MAC address instead of 02C50AC19433)
 00000000000000000000000000000000:FEC9D280DFA5 -> FF0200000000000000000001FF80DFA5:3333FF80DFA5 wlan0(NeigSol)
 Adding entry: 00000000000000000000000000000000 at wlan0 mac FEC9D280DFA5
     (the node at wlan0 is booting up IPv6, checking for address duplicates)